J Mascis + The Fog: History

 At some of the tour dates, the band were frequently joined onstage by former Stooges guitarist Ron Asheton, during which time Mascis and The Fog would play several Stooges songs.
 Sometimes the group would be joined by guest vocalists like Evan Dando and Primal Scream's Bobby Gillespie; a London appearance by The Fog with Asheton and Gillespie was marred when a fan spat upon Gillespie, which provoked the singer into hitting the fan with a microphone stand as The Fog and Asheton were playing "No Fun".
 The Gillespie incident notwithstanding, these appearances by Asheton later led to a one-time supergroup of Mascis, Watt, Asheton, and Ron's brother and fellow Stooge Scott Asheton, which led to the reformation of the Stooges themselves with vocalist Iggy Pop and Watt replacing the late original Stooges bassist Dave Alexander.

 A second European tour behind More Light was cut short when the band was involved in a van accident en route to a Swedish concert.
 Mascis suffered minor back injuries but rebounded from them fairly quickly and began work on the second J Mascis + The Fog album Free So Free, released in 2002.
 Around the "Free So Free" tour, Mascis enlisted Kyle Spence on drums and Dave Schools (from Widespread Panic) on bass.
 This would be the final touring incarnation.

 In 2003, the house and studio owned by Mascis burned down.

 In 2005, Mascis put The Fog project on hold.
 This was mainly due the reformation of the original Dinosaur Jr. lineup to coincide with the re-release on the Merge label of their first three albums (which had previously been on Homestead and SST).

 In December 2009, Mascis played a few shows in England with The Fog, using the Spence/Schools lineup.
-Mascis and Spence also briefly reconvened in March 2012 – this time with Hayride bassist Kevin Sweeney – to perform at the Alyeska Resort Daylodge in Girdwood, Alaska.
+Mascis and Spence also briefly reconvened in March 2012 – this time with Hayride guitarist Kevin Sweeney – to perform at the Alyeska Resort Daylodge in Girdwood, Alaska.